 The blade design is the next important feature that plays a key role in a mixer grinder’s performance.
 In a chutney jar, they should be as close to the bottom of the surface as possible.
 This ensures that ingredients don’t get stuck in the area between the blade and the bottom surface to leave unground chunks.
 This is one area where Sujata Dynamix gets it right.
 Their chutney jar blades have little to no gap from the base.
 It reaches edge to edge of the jar.
 So no matter how little or how fully you have loaded the jar, it is able to grind the ingredients finely and in very little time.
 We found that it had a better grinding efficiency than all other options we tested.

 Likewise, in the wet grinding jar, the blades should be shaped in such a way that it creates a powerful vortex that pulls all ingredients to the blades.
 Sujata, as well as Vidiem, are excellent in this aspect.
 The ingredients get thoroughly ground in both without getting splashed around.
 So when you are making a milkshake with an assortment of dry and soft ingredients, they are able to grind them into a smooth and luscious consistency.
+We find that the number of prongs in the chutney jar and the wet grinding jar doesn’t really affect the grinding efficiency.

 Related reading: Sujata Dynamix vs Bosch Truemixx Mixer Grinder